Low Rank Approximation with Entrywise $\ell_1$-Norm Error: Hardness Results for Cauchy Matrices, Row Subset Selection, OSE

 Since $\forall \gamma,$

 without loss of generality, we can let $S_{i,j}\sim C(0,1)$.
 Then we want to argue that, if we want to use $SA$ to fit the first row of $A$, with high probability, the cost will be $\Omega(d\log d)$.

 Let $b\in\mathbb{R}^d$ denote the first row of $A$.
 Then, we want to use $SA$ to fit the first row of $A$, which is a $d$-dimensional vector that has entry $\Theta(\log d)$ on each position.
-The problem is equiavlent to
+The problem is equivalent to

 First, we want to show that for any $x$ in $\mathbb{R}^t$, if $x^\top SA$ fits the first row of $A$ very well, then the $\ell_1$ and $\ell_2$ norm of vector $x$ must have reasonable size. \begin{claim} Define $A^1$ to be the first row of matrix $A$.
 With probability $.999$, for any column vector $x\in \mathbb{R}^{t\times 1}$, if $ \| x^\top SA - A^1 \|_1 \leq o(d \log d)$, then